Baked goat cheese appetizer with tomatoes

 Notes

 The tomatoes can be made up to 2 days in advance.
-Store in an airtight container in the refrigerator.
+Let them cool to room temperature.
+Then store in an airtight container in the refrigerator.

-Leftovers can be rewarmed in the oven at 350 degrees F and served with bread or crackers.
-You can also stir them into hot pasta for a sauce.
+You can keep leftovers in an airtight container in the fridge up to 3 days.
+Warm them in the oven at 350 degrees F and served with bread or crackers.
+You can also stir them into hot pasta as a sauce.

 Nutrition